alexshuang/fleet-compiler/README.md

 # fleet-compiler

-An MLIR-based AI compiler designed for Python frontend to Host/RISC-V DSA (domain-specific architectures).
+Fleet compiler is based on MLIR and aims to compile Python frontend code to Host/RISC-V domain-specific architectures (DSA).

-The Fleet compiler parses neural networks written in Python and Numpy into an Abstract Syntax Tree (AST), then translates them into Intermediate Representation (IR).
+The compiler parses neural networks written in Python and Numpy into Abstract Syntax Tree (AST), translates into Intermediate Representation (IR) for graph optimiaztion.
-Optimizations from Tensor to LLVM IR are provided prior to generate RISC-V ISA.

-The IR is inspired by the design of MLIR.
-Its dialects and operations correspond to those in MLIR, with similar syntax and semantics.
-It's ensures that any dialect/op can be easily converted into real MLIR, allowing for optimization and code generation by MLIR/LLVM at any compilation stage.
+The IR is inspired by MLIR, with its dialects and operations having similar syntax and semantics to those in MLIR.
+This ensures that any dialect and operation can be easily converted into MLIR, allowing for optimization and code generation by MLIR/LLVM.

 ## Quick Start